 We understand that design is only limited by your budget and your imagination.
 But design includes function, reliability, and longevity.
 Small compromises now might lead to big problems in the future.

 The devil is in the details.
-This might be a phrase you’ve heard hundreds of times.
-And indeed it is.
 A small detail can give you a major win, or spell total disaster.
 Like a single dissonant note to a piano piece, a mismatch in the small details can hurt your overall design.

-A polished countertop will fit very well with a classic and more upscale home.
-A satin finish will be more appropriate to a more modern looking apartment or condo, giving it a straightforward and minimalist look.
+White quartz countertops can look modern and sleek with a glossy or matte finish.
+A polished finish countertop will fit very well with a classic and more upscale home.
+Matte finish quartz countertops bring a muted and warm aesthetic to a space.
+A satin finish will be more appropriate for a more modern-looking apartment or condo, giving it a straightforward and minimalist look.
+The styles are endless.

 The value of the countertop is how it adds to the space.
 In some cases, it might be a centerpiece.
 At other times it can play a supporting role.